zisis912/airi/README.md

 cargo test
 ```

-Faster alternative to the above test, doesn't print data to stdout.
+Faster alternative to the above test, doesn't print data to a file.

 ## Examples